Internationally qualified midwives' application guidelines

 - May not prescribe prescription medicines

-- Must complete a competence programme, with the following modules, within 24 months of the issue of the first practising certificate:
+- Must complete a competence programme with the following modules:

 - New Zealand Maternity and Midwifery Systems